Q: What the heck is collagen?

 Q: Where does your collagen come from?

-A: Our collagen comes from Grass Fed cows from a few countries in South America.
-Humanely treated in accordance with country regulations
+A: Our collagen comes from Grass Fed cows from a few countries in South America, humanely treated in accordance with country regulations.
+The use of growth hormones (rBST and rBGH) is prohibited in the countries where our raw materials are collected.

 Q: Is your collagen "Heat Treated?"